cklau1001/cklautests/container/CNB/custom_builder/README.md

 # Problem statement
 Cloud native buildpack (CNB) has great potential in terms of compliance and image optimization.
 SpringBoot has default support on that with layered jars.
-However, there is also a learning curve when dealing with some common but tricky scenario.
+However, there is also a learning curve when dealing with some customization scenarios.
 One of them is to add extra OS utilities to an image from CNB.

 Generally, there are two approaches to tackle this problem.
 1. Add the required OS utilities to the final image built by CNB as mentioned by [Stackover overflow link](https://stackoverflow.com/questions/62484649/how-to-add-extra-linux-dependencies-into-a-spring-boot-buildpack-image)